 - When the cake is loosened, use a spatula to lift the cake onto the serving plate.

-- Slice the cake with the thin knife dipped into hot water with each slice.
+- Slice the cake with a thin knife dipped into hot water with each slice.
 Serve plain or with your favorite topping.

 - Adding a parchment collar to the inside of the pan ensures the batter will not overflow during baking.